Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 Huh ?
 Tried to clear up my mind, just helped her with the math exercise like yesterday, at a coffee store.
 Joke's on me, but things just seemed vague.

 Gotta see her at this place called Homeland Artists.
 Knew it !
 A den of instrumentalists, no offense.
-Every time I'm at such places, the people tend to do drugs, sometimes herb, which can lead to an unexpected out-of-tune voice or strand, a real pain in the arse.
+Every time I'm at such places, the people tend to do drugs, sometimes herb, which can lead to an unexpected out-of-tune voice or strand, a real pain in the ass.
 I checked the route, knew that I'd been there tens of times, but it was always like the first time.
 One thing, a performance, a presentation, a reunion, all make me nauseous.
 \
 \
 \